 Widespread fear is your friend as an investor because it serves up bargain purchases.
 Warren Buffett

 This is a jibe at how wrong most investors are.
 For example, when everyone around you is talking about investing in Cryptocurrencies, it is probably time to sell.
-Moreover, when everyone is complaining about the huge crash in the Crypto market, it could be time to buy.
+Moreover, when everyone is complaining about the massive crash in the Crypto market, it could be time to buy.